-501. HISTOLOGY (322).
-This course gives the student a familiarity with the normal structure of the principal tissues and organs of the body.
+501. Histology.
+(322) This course gives the student a familiarity with the normal structure of the principal tissues and organs of the body.
 Fresh tissues are used wherever possible for the demonstration of normal cellular function, and in analyzing the characteristics of particular cells.
-SPRING.
-[4] Dr. Staugaard and Staff.
+Spring.
+[4] Dr. Davenport and Staff.

-502. Gross Anatomy (321).
-This course is devoted to a systematic dissection of the human body.
+502. Gross Anatomy.
+(321) This course is devoted to a systematic dissection of the human body.
 The instruction is largely individual and the work of the student is made as independent as possible.
 FALL.
 [10] Dr. Adkins and Staff.

-503. Neurology (323).
-This course covers the histological aspect of the nervous system, including the structure of nerve cells, fibers and endings, the histology and pathways of the spinal cord, the structure and connection of cerebrospinal and autonomic nerves and ganglia, and the histology of the organs of special sense.
-Spring.
+503. Neurology.
+(323) This course covers the histological aspect of the nervous system, including the structure of nerve cells, fibers and endings, the histology and pathways of the spinal cord, the structure and connection of cerebrospinal and autonomic nerves and ganglia, and the histology of the organs of special sense. spring.
 [4] Dr. Ward and Staff.

-521. Developmental Biology.
-A comprehensive multidisciplinary approach (lectures and laboratory) to the developmental biology of the mammalian cell covering: determination and differentiation; fertilization and implantation; egg development and biochemical differentiation; neuroendocrine (pituitary-hypothalamic) hormonal axis; gonadal function and steroid synthesis; mechanism of steroid regulation of protein synthesis in target tissues; synthesis and mechanism of action of gonadotropic peptides.
-The biochemical endocrinology of reproduction will be heavily emphasized.
+521. CELL DEVELOPMENTAL BIOLOGY.
+First, Second, Third, and Fourth years.
+A comprehensive multidisciplinary approach to the developmental biology of the mammalian cell.
+Lectures will cover chromosomal structure and function; sex determination and cell and organ differentiation; mitosis, cell cycles, cell populations; fertilization and implantation; egg development and biochemical differentiation; neuroendocrine (pituitary-hypothalamic hormonal axis) control mechanisms; gonadal function and steroid synthesis; mechanism of steroid hormone regulation of protein synthesis in target tissues; synthesis and mechanism of action of pituitary trophic peptides; organ maturation, teratology and cancer.
+The biochemical endocrinology of reproduction and the regulation of cell and organ development will be heavily emphasized.
 This course is presented as a fundamental aspect of biologic science.
-Sessions will be given by faculty actively engaged in research in the above fields of developmental and molecular biology.
-(Obstetrics-Gynecology 521).
+Sessions will be given by faculty actively engaged in research in the above fields of development and molecular biology.
+(Obstetrics and Gynecology 521).
 Three hours per week.
 Spring.
 Dr. O'Malley and Staff.